Ace Your Medical School Interviews: 12 Med School Interview Tips

 A neat, professional hairstyle can really show that you’ve got it together.
 Having shaggy or otherwise unkempt hair could give your interviewer the impression that you’re not much on personal upkeep.
 If you’ve seen Hair, you’ll know that’s the whole point (or at least for this blurb).
 You’ll need to be disciplined as a physician and your interviewer may make that assumption based on this seemingly small detail.

 You know the saying – dress for success.
 Before you’re even a med student, you need to act like a professional.
 The first thing to do is the easiest: just wear something nice.
-A dark suit, long sleeved shirt, tie, and dark matching socks for the guys will do the trick.
+A dark, tailored suit, long sleeved shirt, tie, and dark matching socks for the guys will do the trick.
 Ladies, keep your shoes conservative and if you’re wearing a suit skirt or dress, make sure it’s long enough to allow you to sit comfortably.
 It doesn’t have to be too fancy.
-I mean, this isn’t a fancy dinner party with lobster and caviar and steak and other fancy things.

 90% of life is showing up – so why be late?
 Oh, and by “on time,” we mean early.
 Not an hour early, that’ll just make your interviewer think you can’t tell time.
 Arriving fifteen to twenty minutes early shows that the interview is a priority and gives you a buffer in case something unexpected delays you.
 You may think you have this interview all wrapped up but showing up late may result in instant rejection.